 Have you ever heard of “Furikake (ふりかけ)”?

-The origin of Furikake dates back to the Japan’s Kamakura Period (Kamakura : 1185 to 1333).
-Hence, it can be said that Furikake is a kind of traditional Japanese food (seasoning).
-In recent years, new types of Furikake has come out one after another in the Japan’s market, and some Furikake products contain freeze-dried ingredients that are richer in flavor and taste.
+In recent years, new types of Furikake has come out one after another in Japan’s market, and some Furikake products contain even freeze-dried ingredients that are richer in flavor.

-Toady I want to talk about the history of Japanese Furikake rice seasonings briefly and introduce the 7 best Furikake in modern times.
+Toady let me talk about the history of Japanese Furikake rice seasonings briefly and introduce the 7 best Furikake in modern times in Japan.

 The First Modern Furikake Rice Seasoning

 |Gohan No Tomo (御飯の友)|

 |This Furikake consists primarily of powder of parched dried small sardine called “Iriko (いりこ)”, which is rich in calcium.
 The ingredients other than Iriko include dried Kombu (seaweed kelp), dried Nori (seaweed laver), and sesame seeds.|

 The first modern Furikake rice seasoning “Gohan No Tomo (御飯の友)” was created and put on the market in the early Taisho Period (Taisho : 1912 to 1926) in Kumamoto Prefecture.

 The product name, “Gohan No Tomo” has the literal meaning of “A friend of rice”.
 Even now, this Furikake still exists and is available at some supermarkets in Japan.

 The Best and Most Popular Furikake Rice Seasoning in the Postwar Period